-With oncoming severe weather, part of being prepared for storm damage is making an inventory checklist.
+With oncoming severe weather, part of being prepared for storm damage is making a hurricane inventory checklist.
 Whether you rent or own your home, an inventory list can help you make a claim and get it settled faster in the event of damage to your property.

 Most important: Be safe.
 If you’re in an area where evacuations are being recommended, leave as soon as you are able.
-Delaying your departure to create an inventory could put your safety at risk, so take time into consideration.
+Delaying your departure just to make a hurricane inventory checklist could put your safety at risk, so take time into consideration.

 If you do have time, or if you’re far enough inland, it’s not too late to create a home inventory, even if you’re starting from scratch.
 A partial inventory is better than not having one at all.
 Here some tips to quickly create a home inventory: